Hello, welcome to this post on GSTR-7. We would like to indulge you with some information regarding what is GSTR-7.

-GSTR-7 is a monthly return form to be filed by all taxable persons who are required to deduct TDS (Tax Deducted at Source) under GST.
-GSTR 7 contains the details of deducted TDS, TDS liability payable / paid, TDS refund claimed if any.
+GSTR-7 is a monthly return form filed by all taxable persons who are required to deduct TDS (Tax Deducted at Source)under GST ie, the deductor needs to file this GSTR-7.

-As per the GST law below listed have to deduct TDS and thus file GSTR-7.
+As per the GST law, the following need to deduct TDS and file GSTR-7.

-- A department or an establishment of the Central or the State government
+- A department / an establishment of the Central or the State government.

 - Persons or category of persons as may be notified on the recommendations of the GST Council.